zencart/documentation/content/user/storefront_pages/listing_pages.md

 In the cases above, the category path for the

-The listing pages described above are built in to Zen Cart; no extra work is required to create them.
+The listing pages described above are built-in to Zen Cart; no extra work is required to create them.

 Here's an example of what a product listing page might look like on a desktop computer: